linode/cluster-api-provider-linode/README.md

 ## Documentation

-Please see our [Book](https://linode.github.io/cluster-api-provider-linode) for in-depth user documentation.
+Please see our [Book](https://linode.github.io/cluster-api-provider-linode) for in-depth user and developer documentation.

-Additional docs can be found in the [/docs](/docs) directory.